californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sacramento, CA 95814

-Note, the CDPH only has available divorce records from 1962 through June 1984.
+Note that the CDPH only has divorce records available from 1962 through June 1984.
 For further information, contact the CDPH Customer Service Monday through Friday, 8:00 a.m. to 4:00 p.m. at (916) 445–2684 or by email to CHSIVitalRecords@cdph.ca.gov.

 While divorce and marriage records may be searched through government sources and organizations, the availability of these documents cannot be guaranteed.
 This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored; therefore, record availability may vary further.
 Also note that marriage and divorce records are considered extremely private due to the information the records contain, and are often sealed.
-Hence, bearing in mind that these factors determine the availability of any type of marriage or divorce record.
+Hence, bearing in mind that these factors determine the availability of any marriage or divorce record.

 Divorce and marriage records may be available through government sources and organizations, though their availability cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored and record availability may vary further.
+This is also true of their availability through third-party websites and companies, as these organizations are not government-sponsored, and record availability may vary further.
 Finally, marriage and divorce records are considered extremely private due to the information they contain, and are often sealed.
-Bearing these factors in mind, record availability for these types of records cannot be guaranteed.
+Considering these factors, record availability for these types of records cannot be guaranteed.

 Who Can Obtain Divorce Records in California?